calseus/DesicionGPT/README.md

 (Hello guys.
-This is my firts git.
+This is my first git.
 I wanted to create a code to help me when i need to make a desicion.
 Then i create this with using gpt-4.
 I tried it an booom.
 Answers were so amazing.
 First i tried for my business problems.
 Then i tried my marriage issues.
 It is mirroring yourself and giving you solutions and tasks.
 Please try it.
 And don't judge me please.
 I am just a little man not to have an ability to develop a code.)

 # DesicionGPT
 An experimental Python script to help users analyze and solve problems using the Observe, Orient, Decide, and Act (OODA) loop.